IanDoarn/ryport/README.md

 # ryport
 Softwrapper and reporting tool for Postgres

-Ryport can ru queries and write the data straight to readable formats such as Excel and CSV.
+Ryport can run queries and write the data straight to readable formats such as Excel and CSV.

 __!!Currently only PostgreSQL data can be converted to Excel and CSV files!!__